-In general, the therapeutic backbone of ALL treatment is based on an induction phase based on 4-5 drugs (steroids, vincristine, antracyclines, asparaginase and cyclophosphamide) followed by early intensification/consolidation with high-dose methotrexate and cytarabine, and maintenance, with or without reinduction cycles, that can be prolonged for up to 24-36 months.
-Allogeneic stem cell transplantation (allo-SCT) in first complete remission (CR) should be reserved to patients with high risk factors, e.g. MLL rearrangements, t(9;22)(q34;q11)/ BCR/ABL1+ cases and MRD persistence.

-While this approach represents the general approach to ALL treatment, some subgroups have specific genetic features that translate into different therapeutic strategies.
-These are discussed below.
+The therapeutic backbone of ALL treatment is based on an induction phase based on 4-5 drugs (steroids, vincristine, antracyclines, asparaginase and cyclophosphamide) followed by early intensification/ consolidation with high-dose methotrexate and cytarabine, and maintenance, with or without reinduction cycles, that can be prolonged to 24-36 months.
+Allogeneic stem cell transplantation (allo-SCT) in first complete remission (CR) should be reserved to patients with high risk factors, e.g. MLL rearrangements, in some t(9;22)(q34;q11)/BCR/ABL1+ cases and in patients with MRD persistence.
+Some subgroups have specific genetic features that translate into different therapeutic strategies.
+These will be discussed below.